RUNNs: Ritz-Uzawa Neural Networks for Solving Variational Problems: Neural network setting

 This normalization guarantees that the maximum eigenvalue is bounded by the network width ($\lambda_{\max}(\tilde{\mathbf{H}}) \leq \text{Tr}(\tilde{\mathbf{H}}) = n$).
 Consequently, this spectral bound ensures that the regularization term $\lambda \mathbf{I}$ applied to $\tilde{\mathbf{H}}$ preserves most of the information of the eigenmodes associated with eigenvalues larger than $\lambda$.
 In this way, we solve $(\tilde{\mathbf{H}} + \lambda \mathbf{I})\tilde{\mathbf{w}} = \tilde{\mathbf{f}}$ and recover the initial weights via $\mathbf{w}_{out} = \mathbf{S}^{-1}\tilde{\mathbf{w}}$.

-\paragraph{Adam Step.} After updating $\mathbf{w}_{out}$, we fix the linear layer and perform a gradient descent step (Adam) on the hidden parameters $\theta_H$ to minimize $\mathcal{L}(u_{\theta_H})$.
+\paragraph{Adam step.} After updating $\mathbf{w}_{out}$, we fix the linear layer and perform a gradient descent step (Adam) on the hidden parameters $\theta_H$ to minimize $\mathcal{L}(u_{\theta_H})$.
 Note that, with a slight abuse of notation, we use $\mathcal{L}$ throughout this section to denote the loss evaluated with respect to the specific subset of parameters (or functions) being optimized at each respective step.

-The complete procedure for a single training iteration, integrating the weight normalization and the alternation between the linear and non-linear updates, is summarized in Algorithm~\ref{alg:hybrid_training}.
+We describe this process across multiple epochs, Algorithm~\ref{alg:hybrid_training_loop} introduces the superscript $(k)$ to denote the state of the parameters at the $k$-th epoch.
+Specifically, the least-squares step at epoch $k$ utilizes the hidden parameters $\theta_H^{(k-1)}$ from the previous iteration to generate the basis functions and compute the updated linear weights $\mathbf{w}_{out}^{(k)}$.
+Subsequently, the Adam step uses these optimal weights to update the hidden representations to $\theta_H^{(k)}$.
+Finally, a concluding least-squares step is performed after the optimization loop finishes.

-\section{Loss Discretization}
+\section{Loss discretization}

 All of the above formulations consider losses that require the evaluation of integrals over the computational domain $\Omega$.
-As shown in \cite{Rivera2022}, employing a deterministic quadrature rule for the Deep Ritz Method (DRM) can lead to catastrophic overfitting.
-The loss functions used in \textbf{Approach}~1 (see Section~\ref{subsection:main_approach1}), \textbf{Approach}~2 (see Section~\ref{subsection:main_approach2}) and \textbf{Approach}~3 (see Section~\ref{subsection:main_approach3}) are based on the DRM.
+As shown in \cite{Rivera2022}, employing a deterministic quadrature rule for the deep Ritz method (DRM) can lead to catastrophic overfitting.
+The loss functions used in Approach~1 (see Section~\ref{subsection:main_approach1}), Approach~2 (see Section~\ref{subsection:main_approach2}) and Approach~3 (see Section~\ref{subsection:main_approach3}) are based on the DRM.
 Furthermore, it is established in \cite{taylor2025stochastic} that even in the best-case scenario where the optimizer converges to a local minimum, the bias inherent in quadrature rules can yield a poor approximation of the solution.
 To mitigate these issues, we employ unbiased stochastic quadrature rules.
 Now, we recall the discussion given in \cite{taylor2025stochastic}.